-When it was tested on humans in Tanzania, PMD gave complete protection from biting for between six to 7.75 hours.
+When it was tested on humans in Tanzania, PMD gave complete protection from biting for between six and 7.75 hours.
 Compared to DEET, there was no significant difference in efficacy and duration of protection when used against the Anopheles mosquito, the chief malaria vector in Africa.
-Other studies have also demonstrated its protection against the biting midge, deer tick, and the stable fly.
+Other studies have also demonstrated its protection against the biting midge, deer tick and the stable fly.

 Burning the leaves of the lemon-scented gum eucalyptus tree has therefore been shown as a cost-effective means of household protection, alongside the use of mosquito nets, in sub-Sahara Africa.

-Make your own mosquito repellent consisted of around 10% lemon eucalyptus oil.
-If you are using the essential (“pure”) oil, note that it does not mix with water and will therefore require a carrier oil, such as coconut or olive oil.
+Make your own mosquito repellent consisting of around 10 percent lemon eucalyptus oil.
+If you are using the essential ("pure") oil, note that it does not mix with water and will therefore require a carrier oil, such as coconut or olive oil.

-- Obtain an appropriately sized bottle for travel; a 100 to 200 ml bottle will be a good choice.
+- Obtain an appropriately sized bottle for travel; a 100 to 200 ml (3.3 to 6.76 ounces) bottle will be a good choice.
 You may also go for a bottle that has a spritzer nozzle for easy application.

 - Choose your carrier oil or alcohol.